Health Insurance Requirements and Resources

 Students who may need assistance with a temporary “bridge” plan until the next ACA open enrollment period may also consult independent insurers.
 Additional information about a “bridge” plan may be found at http://www.associatedinsuranceplans.com/USPlans/.
 This is not a Guilford College endorsed plan but does provide options for students to consider.
 Note these plans are only meant to bridge coverage until the student can enroll in an ACA compliant plan during the open enrollment period and are not meant as a means of long term coverage.

 International students must either provide proof of acceptable insurance or enroll in the student insurance policy that provides coverage in this area.
 If you are an international student and have questions about your eligibility for international insurance or requirements, please contact Daniel Diaz at firstname.lastname@example.org.

-This requirement does not apply to adult (CE) or early college (ECG) students.
+This requirement does not apply to Continuing Education (CE) or Early College (ECG) students.

 Student Medical Care: Eagle Physicians

 Guilford College partners with Eagle Physicians, a medical practice located adjacent to campus to provide quality evaluation and treatment of acute illness and injury to currently enrolled students.
 Student office visits are free of charge for most common illnesses.
 A list of covered complaints is here.
 There are charges for physicals, management of chronic diseases, depression, anxiety, ADD/ADHD or any non-contracted procedure.

 Students may be seen at Eagle for any of the contracted services, regardless of their medical insurance provider; however, students assume responsibility for all costs associated with health care not covered by our contract with Eagle Physicians.

 Any charges incurred from referrals to an outside provider are the responsibility of the student.
 Most outside practices require students to provide verification of insurance prior to scheduling an appointment.